Massimo Barbolini

 Massimo Barbolini (born 29 August 1964) is an Italian volleyball coach.
-He is coach of Turkey women's national volleyball team, and Galatasaray SK.
+He is coach of Italy (W), and Galatasaray (W).

 Coaching Italy women's national volleyball team, he has won the 2007 and 2009 Women's European Volleyball Championship.

 Career

 Born in Modena, as a boy he played volleyball as setter but was forced to retired from volleyball due to a serious injury when he was 20 years old.

+Coaching career (club)

 He soon become assistant coach of Julio Velasco at Panini Modena then in 1989 he was named coach of Sanyo Agrigento.
 With the Sicilian team he reached the Italian serie A1 (first division) then he trained Modena Volley.